 A guide to some of the best luxury hotels and experiences in Bermuda

 The island of Bermuda offers a mix of relaxed island life and a more refined travel experience, making it a strong choice for those looking for something beyond a typical beach holiday.
-With its marina culture, well-established hotels, and easy access from the UK, it’s the perfect choice for a high-end escape.
+With its stunning shores, well-established hotels, and easy access from the UK, it’s the perfect choice for a high-end escape.
 This guide covers where to stay, what to experience on the water, and how to shape a trip that balances time by the coast with something a little more varied.

 A guide to some of the best luxury hotels and experiences in Bermuda